The best part about oral sedation for dental treatment is that it comes with very few side effects.

 Sedation dentistry is one of the best tools that a pediatric dentist has at their disposal.
 For kids who are very anxious and either don’t want to open their mouth or can’t sit still when required, oral sedation is an excellent and low-risk option.
 The best part about oral sedation is that it differs from IV and other forms of sedation because your child is awake the entire time.

 Few Side Effects

 The best part about oral sedation is that it comes with very few side effects.
 For some children, dizziness, headache, and sometimes nausea and mouth dryness are about as complex as symptoms get.
 As with any type of medication, an allergic reaction may occur but oral sedation is a nearly side-effect-free alternative to other forms of dental sedation methods.

 Oral sedation usually lasts long enough to get through simple procedures.
 Once the medication wears off, your child will be ready to go home.

 Even though oral sedation is, for most children, problem-free, your pediatric dentist will be trained to know what signs to look for to spot trouble.
 Being monitored throughout the procedure, your child will be closely watched for any signs of issues.

 The most common medications that are used for children are Chloral Hydrate, Triclofos Sodium, and Midazolam.
 The medications are just enough to take the edge off and allow your little one to sleep but are not enough to cause any real concern.

 There is no such thing as sedation that doesn’t come with some sort of side effect or risk, but oral sedation for kids is about as safe as it can be.
-With the exception of rare instances or allergic reactions, your child will make it through their procedure without incident, ready to go home without any negative recollection of their dental procedure.
+With the exception of rare instances or allergic reactions, your child will be comfortable throughout their procedure and ready to go home without any negative recollection of their dental procedure.